Steven Spielberg

 Directing

 Spielberg was born in Cincinnati, Ohio, and grew up in Phoenix, Arizona.
 He moved to California and studied film in college.
-After directing several episodes for television, including Night Gallery and Columbo, he directed the film Duel (1971), which Barry Diller approved.
-He made his theatrical debut with The Sugarland Express (1974) and became a household name with the summer blockbuster Jaws (1975).
-He directed more escapist box office successes with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982) and the original Indiana Jones trilogy (1981–1989).
-He explored drama in The Color Purple (1985) and Empire of the Sun (1987).
+After directing several episodes for television, including Night Gallery and Columbo, he directed the television film Duel (1971), which Barry Diller approved.
+He made his theatrical debut with The Sugarland Express (1974), also beginning his decades-long collaboration with composer John Williams, with whom he has worked for all but five of his theatrical releases.
+He became a household name with the summer blockbuster Jaws (1975).
+He continued directing acclaimed escapist box-office hits with Close Encounters of the Third Kind (1977), E.T. the Extra-Terrestrial (1982), and the original Indiana Jones trilogy (1981–1989).
+He also explored drama in The Color Purple (1985) and Empire of the Sun (1987).

-In 1993, Spielberg directed the science fiction thriller Jurassic Park, the highest-grossing film ever, and the epic historical drama Schindler's List, which has often been listed as one of the greatest films ever made.
-He won the Academy Award for Best Director for the latter and the World War II epic Saving Private Ryan (1998).
+In 1993, Spielberg directed back-to-back hits with the science fiction thriller Jurassic Park, the highest-grossing film at the time, and the epic historical drama Schindler's List, which has often been ranked among the greatest films ever made.
+He won the Academy Award for Best Director for the latter as well as for the World War II epic Saving Private Ryan (1998).
 Spielberg has since directed the science fiction films A.I.
-Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me if You Can (2002), and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).
+Artificial Intelligence (2001), Minority Report (2002), War of the Worlds (2005) and Ready Player One (2018); the historical dramas Amistad (1997), Munich (2005), War Horse (2011), Lincoln (2012), Bridge of Spies (2015) and The Post (2017); the comedies Catch Me If You Can (2002) and The Terminal (2004); the animated film The Adventures of Tintin (2011); the musical West Side Story (2021); and the family drama The Fabelmans (2022).

 Description above from the Wikipedia article Steven Spielberg, licensed under CC-BY-SA, full list of contributors on Wikipedia.